bigdata-i523/hid216/notebook.md

 # Theory

-* Watching videos from Theory Introduction section
+* 09/07/17 Watched videos from Theory Introduction section
+* 09/20/17 Watched videos in the Theory Overview section
+* 11/07/17 Watched videos in Web Search and Text Mining 1 Topic

 # Practice